 At QP Jewellers we make every piece of jewellery to order.
 This process involves setting, polishing, sizing and many other processes before we package the item and ship it to you.
 Due to these processes, from time to time it may not be administratively possible to keep you updated prior to dispatch, so we thank you for your patience.

-We currently use DHL Express to deliver UK orders and FedEx for the rest of the world.
+We currently use DPD Express to deliver UK orders, and DHL for the rest of the world.
 Please refer to the information below in relation to your county of residence.

-Once your order is dispatched you'll receive a DHL Express tracking number which indicates an estimated date and time of delivery.
-If you have any further questions regarding the delivery or time of delivery of your order, you may contact DHL Express Customer Services via phone on 0844 248 0844 or via their website.
-Please ensure you have your DHL Express tracking number to hand.
+Once your order is dispatched you'll receive a DPD Express tracking number which indicates an estimated date and time of delivery.
+If you have any further questions regarding the delivery or time of delivery of your order, you may contact DPD Express Customer Services via phone on 0121 275 0500 or via their website.
+Please ensure you have your DPD Express tracking number to hand.

-Our aim is for all orders to be dispatched within 48 hours of payment.
+Our aim is for all orders to be dispatched within 3 to 5 days from payment.
 All of our jewellery is made to order, so from time to time certain items can take an extra two or three working days.
 Because of this, we display an Estimated Delivery Date next to each item on the website.
 Although this is an estimate, we do everything we can to ensure that this date is met.

-All orders are dispatched by DHL Express (UK orders) or FedEx Express (Rest of World orders).
-Deliveries have a usual time frame of two working days for Mainland UK and Canada, and three working days for Europe, and Australasia and the rest of the world.
-Factors such as your physical location are taken into account when determining our Estimated Delivery Date, so we've ensured it is always accurate.
-When an order is dispatched, an automatic e-mail will be sent with details of your DHL Express or FedEx Express tracking number.
-This can be entered at http://www.dhl.co.uk/en/express/tracking.html for DHL Express tracking numbers or www.fedex.com for FedEx Express tracking numbers to track the whereabouts of your order right up to delivery.
+All orders are dispatched by DPD Express (UK orders) or DHL (rest of world).
+Shipments have an expected delivery date of two working days for the UK, and 3 working days for Europe, Australasia and the rest of the world once the order has been crafted and dispatched.
+Factors such as your physical location are taken into account when confirming your expected delivery date, so we've ensured it is always accurate.
+When an order is dispatched, an automated e-mail will be sent with details of the couriers tracking number.

 In the checkout you can specify a separate billing and delivery address if you want to pay for your order using a card registered to a home address, for example, and have your order delivered to a work address.
 You could also have an order delivered direct to a recipient who lives far away if that is more convenient for you.